 • Approximately 10 minutes of the exam are devoted to preliminary test instructions.

-• Registration 2 is intended for candidates who are taking the Czech Language Exam only.
+• Registration 2 is intended for candidates who are taking only the Czech language exam.

 • Reading comprehension (50 minutes)